-As part of my RESP stories this one is more of a rant.
-This was the first time I tried to do an RESP withdrawal of funds.
-At the time of writing this (2009) the rules were simpler.
-Now you must also have a proof of enrollment to get at the funds.
+As part of my RESP stories, this one is more of a rant.
+It was the first time I tried to make an RESP withdrawal of funds.
+At the time of writing this (2009), the rules were more straightforward.
+Now you must also have proof of enrollment to get at the funds.
 I was unaware of the RESP withdrawal rules at the time, thus my frustrations.

-I have been trying to do an RESP withdrawal from a TD Mutual Funds RESP (Registered Education Savings Plan).
-See the previous links at the bottom of this post, for more information.
+I have been trying to make an RESP withdrawal from a TD Mutual Funds RESP (Registered Education Savings Plan).
+See the previous links at the bottom of this post for more information.
 I can report that, yes, I have finally completed an RESP withdrawal from the TD Mutual Funds system.

-As a prologue to my attempt at explaining why things took a long time for this part of the plan, I will plead guilty that I procrastinated a little, because most of the cost of my daughters’ tuition was sitting on my PC Financial Mastercard (which got me a lot of PC Points!), but about 2 weeks before my bill was due I decided to finally act, and try to set up an appointment to get at my TD Mutual Funds RESPs (Family) for my daughters.
+I plead guilty that I procrastinated a little because of most of my daughters’ tuition costs.
+It was sitting on my PC Financial Mastercard (which got me a lot of PC Points!).
+Still, about two weeks before my bill was due.
+I decided to act finally and set up an appointment to get at my TD Mutual Funds RESPs (Family) for my daughters.

-First I called the front desk of the branch I normally deal with, no answer, so I decided to call back.
-When I called back, still no answer, and again the third time I called, so I finally left a message (when in Rome, I suppose, although if I had talked to the person who answers the phone, I could have made my appointment then, but I decided to leave a message that I wanted to make an appointment with the person I normally deal with at the branch).
-I then waited for a call back.
+First, I called the front desk of the branch I usually deal with, no answer, so I decided to call back.
+When I called back, still no response, and again the third time I called, so I finally left a message (when in Rome, I suppose, although if I had talked to the person who answered the phone, I could have made my appointment then, I decided to leave a message that I wanted to make an appointment with the person I usually deal with at the branch).
+All that could be done was wait for the callback.

-Once I finally met the receptionist, I was told that the person I wanted to deal with was very busy.
+Once I finally met the receptionist, she told me that the person I wanted to deal with was very busy.
 I should have called to make an appointment.

-Dear reader, I kept my cool (very hard to believe, I know), and did not respond, I was then told that the representative was too busy tonite, and that since she was going on vacation so I was going to have to deal with someone else if I wanted it done in the next few days.
-I finally was given an appointment with a gentleman the night before my Mastercard bill was due.
-I must be fair and say I did drop by on a Thursday night, but was given an appointment on the following Tuesday (admittedly due to the Thanksgiving weekend).
+Dear reader, I kept my cool (very hard to believe, I know) and did not respond.
+I was then told that the representative was too busy tonite and that since she was going on vacation, I would have to deal with someone else if I wanted it done in the next few days.
+When I was finally given an appointment with a gentleman the night before my Mastercard bill was due.
+I must be fair and say I did drop by on a Thursday night but was given an appointment the following Tuesday (admittedly due to the Thanksgiving weekend).

-All of this because there is no on line capability to actually cash in my daughters’ RESPs, with TD Mutual Fund RESPs.
+All of this is because there is no online capability to cash in my daughters’ RESPs with TD Mutual Fund RESPs.

-Tomorrow, we actually get to the actual cashing in of the RESPs.
+Tomorrow, we get to the actual cashing in of the RESPs.

 Other RESP Related Stories

-The other posts about this particular attempt at extricating money includes:
+The other posts about this particular attempt at extricating money include: